A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Examples

 \begin{rmk} The reader is warned that such an extension cannot be made for any homogeneous relation in any torsion-free finitely generated nilpotent group.
 Consider the group $\Lambda$ generated by $b_1,\ldots, b_4$ with the relations

-In this case the relation $[b_3,b_4]=1$ follows from the other three relations so it is not centrally irredundant relative to the other relations.
-We have checked by computer that such a problem does not arise from the $\tilde{\Gamma}$ by computing the multiplication polynomials and checking that they do in fact form a group where~$\tilde a_6$ has infinite order.
+In this case the relation $[b_3,b_4]=1$ follows from the other three relations so we cannot construct a central extension by ``blowing it up.''
+We will explain why this issue does not arise in our example below.
 In general an algorithm for finding when relations of this form make a nilpotent group where each ``$a_i$'' has infinite order is described in \cite[Proposition 9.8.3, Proposition 9.9.1]{sims}. \end{rmk} Then $\Tilde{\Gamma}$ can be identified with $\Z^6$ with the multiplication is given by

 where